m4sterbunny/Demo/source/pages/portfolio.rst

      - StarkWare is a startup in the blockchain space.
 I assist with editing their user documentation, articles, and the website content
      - Starkware_
    * -
-     - Starkware has several product offerings including StarkEx and publishes both on-site and via Medium, e.g.
+     - StarkWare has several product offerings including StarkEx, and publishes both on-site and via Medium, e.g.
      - StarkEx_
    * -
      -